Kenji1245/Treasure_Island_Game/README.md

 ## Introduction
 The Treasure Island Game is a multiple-choice question game, allowing the player to a certain decision by input based on the question asked.
 If the player successfully inputs the right choices, they win the game.
 If a wrong input has been made, the player dies and the game is over.
 ## Tools used
-This game was made using Python and if else statements and logical operators.
+This game was made using Python, if else statements and logical operators.
 ## Flowchart Diagram
 This Flowchart Diagram represents the process the player will go through depending on the choices they make.
 ![image](https://github.com/user-attachments/assets/bc5f5bf4-2eb0-4712-9228-be999445395f)